fduncanh/UxPlay/README.txt

 LTS, 23.04 (also Ubuntu derivatives Linux Mint, Pop!\_OS), Red Hat and clones (Fedora 38, Rocky Linux 9.2), openSUSE Leap 15.5, Mageia 9, OpenMandriva "ROME", PCLinuxOS, Arch Linux, Manjaro, and should run on any Linux system.
-Also tested on macOS 13.3 (Intel and M2), FreeBSD 13.2, Windows 10 and 11 (64 bit).
+Also tested on macOS Catalina and Ventura (Intel) and Sonoma (M2), FreeBSD 14.0, Windows 10 and 11 (64 bit).

-On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on openSUSE 15.5.
-Also tested on Raspberry Pi 3 model B+.
+On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye and Bookworm) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on openSUSE 15.5.
+Also tested on Raspberry Pi 3 model B+ and the new model 5.

 Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhone, iPod Touch, iPad, Mac computers) on